lorow/OpenIris-ESPIDF/README.md

 ## Troubleshooting
 - UVC doesn’t appear on the host?
   - Switch mode to UVC via CLI tool, replug USB and wait 20s.

+### Adding a new board configuration
+1. Create a new config file under `boards/` (you can nest folders): for example `boards/my_family/my_variant`.
+2. Populate it with only the `CONFIG_...` lines that differ from the shared defaults.
+Shared baseline lives in `boards/sdkconfig.base_defaults` and is always merged first.
+3. The board key the script accepts will be the relative path with `/` turned into `_` (example: `boards/my_family/my_variant` -> `my_family_my_variant`).
+4. Run `python tools/switchBoardType.py --list` to verify it’s detected, then switch using `-b my_family_my_variant`.
+5. If you accidentally create two files that collapse to the same key the last one found wins—rename to keep keys unique.

+Tips:
+- Use `--diff` after adding a board to sanity‑check only the intended keys change.
+- For Wi‑Fi overrides on first flash: add none—pass `--ssid` / `--password` when switching if needed.

 ---